marcgeurts/checker/docs/tasks/phpmd.md

     phpmd:
       ruleset: ['cleancode', 'codesize', 'controversial', 'design', 'naming', 'unusedcode']
       minimum-priority: null
-      exclude: []
       strict: false
+      finder:
+        extensions: ['php']
 ```

 ### ruleset

 *Default: ['cleancode', 'codesize', 'controversial', 'design', 'naming', 'unusedcode']*

-With this parameter you will be able to configure the rule/rulesets you want to use.
+This option specifies which rule/rulesets you want to use.
-You can use the standard sets provided by PhpMd or you can configure your own xml.
+You can use the standard sets provided or you can configure your own xml.

 ### minimum-priority